Xiaoping-Li/Notes/Web Development Prep/ES6.md

 * Arrow syntax automatically binds `this` to the surrounding code’s context
 * The syntax allows an implicit return when there is no body block, resulting in shorter and simpler code in some cases
 * `=>` is shorter and simpler than `function`

+There are four fundamental differences between _arrow functions_ and function functions:
+* They close over `this`, and do not have their own versions.
+* They can have a concise body (without { }) rather than a verbose one (but they can have a verbose body as well).
+* They cannot be used as `constructors`.
+E.g., you can’t use `new` with an arrow function.
+Hence arrow functions do not have a `protoype` property on them.
+* There is no `generator syntax` for arrow functions.
+E.g., there is no arrow equivalent to function *foo() { ... }.

 #### 3. Promise (See Promises.md)
 #### 4. Template literals